blocklanda/develop/README.md

 Since early 2017, various countries have begun to utilize Blockchain technology to facilitate the ownership of land and properties in a decentralized, transparent and immutable network.

-"Bringing clarity to land ownership rights will not only reduce corruption, but will also open up trillions of dollars in locked capital.
+"Bringing clarity to land ownership rights will not only reduce corruption, but will also open up trillions of dollars in locked capital".

 ## **Approach**